 Whilst she was initially wary of both humans and boats, she soon began interacting and demonstrating a marked increase in sociability.
 Every spring she would visit different regions of Newfoundland, inhabiting harbours until autumn/winter sea ice forced her to leave.
-The last sighting of Lenni was on the 31st October 2002, she has not been seen since.
-33
+The last sighting of Lenni was on the 31st October 2002.